 The City of Albany is currently updating its Active Transportation Plan, which was developed in 2012 and last updated in 2019.
 The new Active Transportation Plan is an opportunity to reaffirm community priorities, analyze new data, and incorporate the latest technology and best practices.

 The update process is expected to last 12-15 months, with several opportunities for community input and involvement.
-Sign up for the project mailing list at the bottom of the page to receive updates and notifications.
+Sign up for the project mailing list at the right side of the page to receive updates and notifications.

 Existing Conditions, Challenges and Opportunities